magepeopleteam/service-booking-manager/readme.txt

 The service page, booking drawer, checkout confirmation, order-received details, account tables, action buttons, and reschedule dialogs now share a modern responsive design.
 Service Details retain the paragraphs, headings, lists, and formatting entered in the WordPress editor.

 **Improved administration**:
 The modern service editor covers categories and services, extra services, pricing, schedules, staff, recurring rules, taxes, waiting lists, FAQs, galleries, and formatted service details.
-The service list, booking administration, staff dashboard, reviews, cancellation requests, analytics, quick setup, business templates, and built-in help guide have also been improved.
+The service list, booking administration, staff dashboard, reviews, cancellation requests, analytics, quick setup, and built-in help guide have also been improved.

+**One-Click Business Templates**:
+Start from the Service List and choose a ready-made business type to create a complete, ready-to-book service in seconds.
+A template can populate the service title, categories, services and prices, extras, features, overview, details, FAQs, operating schedule, capacity, recurring settings, sample staff profiles, and sample reviews.
+The imported service opens in the normal editor and every setting remains fully editable, so administrators can replace the sample content and publish the exact workflow their business needs.

 **Advanced booking coupons**:
 Create fixed, percentage, or fixed-price booking discounts with service, total, quantity, date, time, customer, account, staff, and usage restrictions.
 Coupon validation is shared by custom/native checkout, classic WooCommerce checkout, and WooCommerce Checkout Blocks so the same rule is applied on every supported checkout path.